-Therefore, we may hold back some of the returns and carefully control the level of the regular bonus to be declared each year.
-Normally we will not distribute all the gains or losses through regular bonus in a single year.
-There may also be times that we decide not to declare any regular bonus.
+To provide you with stable annual dividend, we may hold back some of the returns and carefully control the level of the annual dividend to be declared each year.
+Normally we will not distribute all the gains or losses through annual dividend in a single year.
+There may also be times that we decide not to declare any annual dividend.